kendalharland/chow/README.md

 ### Testing

-Chow tests are written like normal go tests, and can be added alongside any unit tests you decide to write.
-We can write a basic test for the above code like so:
+Chow tests are written like normal go tests, and can be added alongside other unit tests.
+Example:

 ```go
 package main